 Blythe Academy has a gifted and talented program (Challenge) for identified students.
-Currently there are 103 students in grades 3-5 enrolled in the pull-out program which serves students identified by state criteria as gifted and talented.
+Currently there are 101 students in grades 3-5 enrolled in the pull-out program which serves students identified by state criteria as gifted and talented.
 Third grade students receive 125 minutes per week of Challenge instruction, and fourth and fifth grade students receive 200 minutes per week.
-This year the program concentrates on the following unit.
+This year the program concentrates on the following units:

-First Semester Second Semester Third Grade Shakespeare Alive! - Shakespeare Alive! - Interdisciplinary continued Figure It Out - Mathematical Hands-On Equations - reasoning and logic level 1 - Algebraic concepts using manipulatives Fourth Grade Explorations - Interdisciplinary Figure It Out - continued Figure It Out - Mathematical reasoning and logic Hands-On Equations - level 2 Hands-On Equations - Figure It Out - continued level 2 - Algebraic Explorations - continued, concepts using including Rube Goldberg manipulatives (research, creative thinking, physics)
+Third Grade First Semester Shakespeare Alive! - Interdisciplinary Figure It Out - Mathematical reasoning and logic Second Semester Shakespeare Alive! - continued Hands-On Equations - level 1 - Algebraic concepts using manipulatives Fourth Grade Explorations - Interdisciplinary Figure It Out - Mathematical reasoning and logic Hands-On Equations - Ievel 2 - Algebraic concepts using manipulatives Figure It Out - continued Hands-On Equations - level 2 Figure It Out - continued Explorations - continued, including Rube Goldberg (research, creative thinking, physics)

-Fifth GradeViewpoints: American Art,
+Fifth Grade Viewpoints: American Art,

-Architecture, and Monuments -
+Architecture, and Monuments - Figure It Out - continued

-InterdisciplinaryViewpoint

-Figure It C

-Hands-On
+Interdisciplinary

-Ievel 3Hands-On Equations -
+Hands-On Equations -

-Ievel 3 - Algebraic
+level 3 - Algebraic concepts using manipulatives

-concepts using

-manipulatives

-Figure It Out-MathematicalViewpoint

 Figure It Out-Mathematical

+reasoning and logic

-Viewpoints - continued Figure It Out - continued Hands-On Equations level 3
+Viewpoints - continued

+Figure It Out - continued

+Hands-On Equations level 3